Elizabeth Ann Bartholomew

-Elizabeth Ann Bartholomew (June 14, 1912 – March 15, 1985) was an American botanist dedicated to the study of plant systematics.
+Elizabeth Ann "Betty" Bartholomew (June 14, 1912 – March 15, 1985) was an American botanist dedicated to the study of plant systematics.

 Early life

 Bartholomew was born on June 14, 1912, in Wheeling, West Virginia.
 Influenced by her naturalist father, she became interested in the natural sciences at a young age.
 When she was 12 Bartholomew joined the Girl Scouts, and she subsequently earned all of the nature badges.
 After high school, Bartholomew attended West Virginia University.
 She became interested in botany during her freshman year after taking a class taught by Perry Daniel Strausbaugh.

 Career

-In 1936, Bartholomew graduated with an A.B. degree in Botany from West Virginia University.
+In 1936, Bartholomew graduated with an A.B. degree in botany from West Virginia University.
 She started working for the Botany Department, acting as Herbarium Assistant of the West Virginia University Herbarium.
 Bartholomew initiated an exchange program between dozens of botanists in the southeast, and she personally coordinated, sorted, and mailed the botanical specimens.

 In 1946, Bartholomew became Secretary of the Southern Appalachian Botanical Club.
-She received her M.S. degree in Botany from West Virginia University in 1948. under the direction of Earl Lemley Core.
+She received her M.S. degree in botany from West Virginia University in 1948. under the direction of Earl Lemley Core.
 Her thesis was titled "The Flora of Wirt County, West Virginia".

-In 1972, Bartholomew become secretary of the West Virginia Academy of Science, and in 1974, she was appointed Assistant Professor of Biology at West Virginia University.
+In 1972, Bartholomew become secretary of the West Virginia Academy of Science, and in 1974, she was appointed assistant professor of biology at West Virginia University.
 She retired from WVU in 1977, the Southern Appalachian Botanical Club in 1981, and from the West Virginia Academy of Science in 1984.